IMED5417 Elective Remediation Unit

 - Students are able to (1) display professional behaviour and exhibit insightful self-awareness and life long learning skills and implement effective management strategies when necssary; (2) display effective teamwork skills and collaboration with other health professionals and display a culturally secure approach to patients; (3) demonstrate appropriate bioscientific and clinical knowledge and skills including effective clinical communication, diagnosis and management planning; and (4) display appropriate use of information technology and information resources and apply evidence appropriately.

-- Typically this unit is assessed in the following ways: (1) tutor clinical and professional rating and (2) OSCE examination as required.
+- Indicative assessments in this unit are as follows: (1) tutor clinical and professional rating and (2) OSCE examination as required.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.